An Overview of Cyber Security Funding for Open Source Software: Results

-Then, regarding RQ.5, already the summary in Table~\ref{tab: cyber security} is enough to conclude that there is a divergence between the funding bodies also with respect to the types of cyber security funded.
+Already the summary in Table~\ref{tab: cyber security} is enough to conclude that there is a divergence between the funding bodies also with respect to the types of cyber security funded.
 In particular, the STA has funded also many projects addressing encryption and cryptography, network security, and security testing, whereas the OpenSSF has been particularly active in funding of security audits, including those done by third parties.
 Audits and auditing are important to underline because these have involved also commercial cyber security companies doing the auditing.
 Thus, the money involved may sometimes go to the private sector even though the goal of funding remains the same.
-Furthermore, audits and auditing align with the goals of the CRA regulation.
+Furthermore, audits and auditing align with the CRA particularly with respect to important and critical products.

 There are also some projects that have received funding from both OSS funding bodies.
 The examples include FreeBSD and the Python Software Foundation, which is maintaining the popular and large repository for distributing software packages written in Python.
-The data is again too limited for far-reaching speculations, but, nevertheless, an argument can be raised that the two funding bodies might benefit from joint coordination.
-This point can be strengthened by noting that the data contains also some cases indicating joint ventures between different funds~\citep{OpenSSF24c}.
-Against this backdrop, it might be even reasonable to argue that the whole OSS funding landscape might benefit from a high-level coordination body through which all funds could collaborate.
+The data is again too limited for far-reaching speculations, but, nevertheless, an argument can be again raised that the two funding bodies might benefit from joint coordination.
+This point can be strengthened by noting that the data contains also some cases indicating joint ventures between different funds~\cite{OpenSSF24c}.
+Against this backdrop, it might be even reasonable to argue that the whole OSS funding landscape might benefit from a high-level coordination body through which all funds could collaborate and plan activities.